Simontagbor/agitated_steiner/README.md

 <p>The folder should have a new README.md file, remember to push the new changes to remote.</p>

-<em>PS: the remote may be ahead so you might want to fetc or pull to make sure youre up to date</em>
+<em>PS: the remote may be ahead so you might want to fetch or pull to make sure youre up to date</em>